sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2.md

  * Barry Mazur
  * William Stein (chair)

-The meeting will be open, but funding from CMI will most likely be limited to invited participants.
-We may have a bit of additional funding through MIT for other participants; contact [[KiranSKedlaya|Kiran Kedlaya]].
+All sessions are open to the public.
+Funding is mostly limited to invited participants; however, if you just found out about this meeting and want to participate, contact [[KiranSKedlaya|Kiran Kedlaya]] and we'll see what we can do.

-On December 5, we also plan to hold the first [[education1|Sage Education Day]], coordinated by Karl-Dieter Crisman.
+On December 5, we also plan to hold the first [[education1|Sage Education Day]], coordinated by Karl-Dieter Crisman and Nathan Carter.

 == Registered Participants ==